mongodb/mongo-rust-driver/README.md

 - MongoDB 3.6+

-**Note**: A bug affecting Rust 1.46-1.47 may cause out-of-memory errors when compiling an application that uses the 1.1 version of the driver driver with a framework like actix-web.
+**Note**: A bug affecting Rust 1.46-1.47 may cause out-of-memory errors when compiling an application that uses the 1.1 version of the driver with a framework like actix-web.
 Upgrading Rust to 1.48+ or the driver to 1.2+ fixes this issue.
 For more information, see https://github.com/rust-lang/rust/issues/75992.

 ### Importing